 Image via Animal Planet on Facebook

-23. Irukandji Jellyfish – invisible pain
+23. Irukandji Jellyfish – Invisible Pain

 Three translucent box jellyfish with long, trailing tentacles glow softly against a black background in an underwater scene.